 The incident is under investigation by the Oregon State Police, who could not be reached for comment.

 This article originally stated that seven elk were illegally taken.
 The Washington County Sheriff’s Office later clarified that only three of the seven elk were taken illegally.
+Oregon State Police later updated the total number of elk killed to nine.

 Sources and more information: